 Other health plans have found it easier and more cost-effective to outsource MTM and other clinical pharmacy services.

 Performance measures fall into one of three categories:

 The Medicare Star Rating system is a part of CMS’s plan to push the entire healthcare industry to focus on value.
-Initially, their goal was to have 90% of Medicare expenditures tied up to their value by 2020, but the coronavirus outbreak slowed down those plans.
+Initially, their goal was to have 90% of Medicare expenditures tied up to their value by 2020, but the COVID-19 pandemic slowed those plans down.

 Health plans that have at least four stars have a major advantage when it comes to marketing.
 They can market their business year-round without worrying about open-enrollment periods.
 Not to mention that beneficiaries can switch to these plans at any time.

 It’s in a health plan’s best interest to ensure that they achieve the highest Star Rating possible.
 A rating can directly be affected by clinical pharmacists working with health plan members, in fact, a recent study shows that 80% of Star Ratings are directly influenced by medication therapy.

 These benefits of high Star Ratings are in addition to the obvious benefits for member health.
 Programs addressing Star Ratings also ensure medication adherence, chronic condition management, and member health education.